-3. Results
+Results

 In the general PE Partner survey, twelve (86%) stated that CEO/Founders they work with tend to remain as CEOs for two years or less after private equity investment.
 This reinforces the validity of using three+ years as an operational definition for success.

-Twelve (71%) of PE Partners attributed the departure to Founder "personality".
-Founders become entrepreneurs because they like to operate with maximum personal freedom.
+Twelve (71%) of PE Partners attributed the departure to Founder "personality:" Founders become entrepreneurs because they like to operate with maximum personal freedom.
 PE members on Boards, on the other hand, have a fiduciary responsibility to institutional investors to see to it that portfolio companies are doing well.
-PE Board members are more emotionally less involved than Founders in the involvement of operations and have had more experience in growing businesses than Founders.
-"Nose In/Fingers Out" is a cliché used in governance circles to signify the importance of Board members not getting involved in operational details.
-That concept does not apply with PE Partners on Boards, particularly if their firms are lead investors.
+And for them that means getting involved in operational decisions like hiring/firing.
 This PE operational involvement is difficult for Founders to handle.
 They resent PE Partners' hands on the steering wheel.
-Two themes were most frequently mentioned by PE Partners when discussing the problems they had with Founders: "Smoke Gets in Your Eyes" and "The 'Problem Solved' Problem".
+Two themes were most frequently mentioned by PE Partners when discussing the problems they had with Founders: "Smoke Gets in Y our Eyes" and "The 'Problem Solved' Problem."

-3.1.
-"Smoke Gets in Your Eyes"
+"Smoke Gets in Your Eyes."

 "Smoke Gets in Your Eyes" is a show tune written by American composer Jerome Kern and lyricist Otto Harbach for their 1933 musical Roberta.
-It became a classic Rock& Roll hit when recorded by the Platters In the context of Founder/CEO-PE Partner relations, "Smoke Gets In Your Eyes" refers to a common expectation that CEOs will "blow smoke" in PE Partners' faces in response to operational suggestions.
+It became a classic Rock & Roll hit when recorded by the Platters.
+In the context of Founder/CEO-PE Partner relations, "Smoke Gets In Your Eyes" refers to a common expectation that CEOs will "blow smoke" in PE Partners' faces in response to operational suggestions.
 "Smoke" refers to verbally saying, "yes" to a PE Partner "idea" and then doing nothing about it.
 Once "Smoke Gets in Your Eyes" this way, PE Partners find themselves on familiar ground knowing that they have a CEO they can't trust to execute.
-Once "Smoke Gets in Your Eyes", trust begins to vanish.
+Once "Smoke Gets in Your Eyes," trust begins to vanish."

-3.2.
-"The 'Problem Solved' Problem"
+The 'Problem Solved' Problem"

 A second category of Founder-CEO behavior revolves around informing the Board that there once was a problem but that the CEO has solved the problem.
-The CEO/ Founder intention may be to provide examples to the Board of CEO effectiveness.
+The CEO/Founder intention may be to provide examples to the Board of CEO effectiveness.
 But the PE Partner interpretation is that the CEO/Founder deliberately kept the Board uninformed about a problem that could impact shareholder value.
 What other issues exist that the Board is kept in the dark about?
 Once again, trust begins to erode.
+These two issues are so common among PE Partners they are actually predicted to happen.